from Technology & Learning

 America COMPETES Act: bipartisan, legislative response to recommendations in the National Academies' Rising Above the Gathering Storm report and the Council on Competitiveness' Innovate America report.

-America's Digital Schools 2006 & 2007: an annual report by the Greaves Group on education technology
+America's Digital Schools 2006 & 2007: an annual report by the Greaves Group on education technology trends.

 Journal of Adolescent Health's Electronic Media, Violence, and Adolescents: An Emerging Public Health Problem, a special report on cyberbullying.